How to Make Hot Sauce

 • Water: I recommend filtered water (especially if you are following our fermentation version) to make sure your flavor is crisp as possible.

-• Xanthan gum (optional): This emulsifier helps keep your hot sauce from separating.
-It’s 100% optional, but just know you’ll have to give your hot sauce a good shake before using without the xanthan gum.
+• Xanthan gum (optional, but recommended): This emulsifier helps keep your hot sauce from separating.
+You'll have to give your hot sauce a good shake before using each time if you don't include it.

 You probably have all the supplies on hand to make this recipe, but if you want a few special items to make the project easier, here's what to grab: